 The cytoplasm (sarcoplasm) of the cell is abundant, and it contains myofibrils and various organelles such as mitochondria and ribosomes.
 Each myofibril is enveloped in a membranous net, the sarcoplasmic reticulum (SR; Fig. 45-1).
 Extensions of the plasma membrane into the fiber form the transverse tubular system (T tubules), which are extracellular channels of communication with the intracellular sarcoplasmic reticulum.
 The SR and T tubules are anatomically independent but functionally related membrane systems.
 The junctional gap between the T tubules and SR is occupied by protein formations that are attached to the SR and are referred to as junctional feet; the latter have been identified as ryanodine receptors and are responsible for the release of calcium from the SR, which is a critical step in exciting the muscle (see Franzini-Armstrong).

 Schematic of the major subcellular components of a myofibril.
 The transverse (T) system, which is an invagination of the plasma membrane of the cell, surrounds the myofibril midway between the Z lines and the center of the A bands; the T system is approximated to, but apparently not continuous with, dilated elements (terminal cisternae) of the sarcoplasmic reticulum on either side.
 Thus, each sarcomere (the repeating Z-line-to-Z-line unit) contains two “triads,” each composed of a pair of terminal cisternae on each side of the T tubule.
 (From Peter, by permission.)

 The myofibrils themselves are composed of longitudinally oriented interdigitating filaments (myofilaments) of contractile proteins (actin and myosin), additional structural proteins (titin and nebulin), and regulatory proteins (tropomyosin and troponin).
-The series of biochemical events by which these proteins, under the ...
+The series of biochemical events by which these proteins, under the influence of ...